How to Trust in your Skills

 Trying harder pays off, doesn’t it?
 In most cases, working harder to improve absolutely pays dividends but, sometimes, trying harder is counterproductive.

 When trying too hard or trying to do too much in games, performance is actually impeded.
-This counter-productive effect happens for two main reasons:

 - You focus on outcomes more.
 For example, instead of focusing on a pitch and making contact, you are focused on hitting a homerun.
 This slight change in focus can alter your mechanics just enough, causing you to chase pitches or swing late.